mluerig/cv-eeb/_pages/program.md

 title: "Program"
 ---

-The event will take place from September 18th to 22nd 2023 at the Department of Biology at Lund University.
-[Visit this page to see how to get to the Ecology Building](https://www.biology.lu.se/contact/visit-us)

 The full program will be announced in July/August, but for now, please see this tentative schedule of the week:

 |Monday  |Tuesday   |Wednesday   |Thursday  |Friday   |